Top 10 Trees and Shrubs for Privacy

 1)Texas Pistache

-Some of my favorite large trees are the Chinese and Texas Pistache.
+One of my favorite medium trees is a Texas Pistache.
 Fast growing to 30-50’, beautiful spring flower/fringe and excellent fall color.
 These make great shade trees and work for layering understory trees in large spaces where there is room to grow.
-Easily managed with its upright growth habit, its a great way to get privacy for a second floor window.
+Easily managed with its upright growth habit, it’s a great way to get privacy for a second floor window.

 2)Mexican Sycamore